How Formula 1 cracked America

 But it was still merely a foothold; hardly the stamp it craved.
 A proposed race in New York, with the Manhattan skyline and Hudson River in the backdrop, was crafted and discarded.
 COTA’s attendance of 265,000 at the inaugural race in 2012 dropped consistently to 224,000 by 2015.

 But Ecclestone’s 40-year stranglehold on the sport was loosening.
-New suitors showed their hand and Liberty Media – the world’s biggest sports media company – completed an $8billion takeover in January 2017.
+New suitors showed their hand and Liberty Media – the world’s biggest sports media company – completed an $8bn takeover in January 2017.

 What followed was a revolutionary revamp of Formula 1, its leaders and, most significantly, its output.
 Liberty took full control, revitalising the sport’s social media output and relaxing out-of-date restrictions on teams publishing their own content.
 The immediate target demographic was young people and expanding the audience beyond its traditional European borders.
 But they still lacked a crown jewel.